sbt/sbt.github.com/1.0/docs/Combined+Pages+Pdf.md

 with no in, a scope is implicitly assumed: current project, global config, global task).

-#### Build-wide settings
+### Build-level settings

 An advanced technique for factoring out common settings across subprojects is to define the settings scoped to `ThisBuild`.

 If a key that is scoped to a particular subproject is not found, sbt will look for it in `ThisBuild` as a fallback.
-Using the mechanism, we can define a build-wide default setting for frequently used keys such as `version`, `scalaVersion`, and `organization`.
+Using the mechanism, we can define a build-level default setting for frequently used keys such as `version`, `scalaVersion`, and `organization`.

 For convenience, there is `inThisBuild(...)` function that will